HMC-STAMPLATE/JSONSchema/README.md

 npm run lint:jsonld-examples
 ```

-⚠️ The `json-ld` linter just takes care that the file is correct to the JSON-LD
+⚠️ The `json-ld` linter ensures that the file is formatted correctly according to JSON-LD specifications.
-specifications, it does not resolve or checks types from
+specifications.
+It does not resolve or check types from
 [schema.org](https://schema.org).

 ⚠️ The examples refer to the remote resource of the `stamplate.jsonld`